akka/akka-quickstart-scala.g8/docs/src/main/paradox/index.md

 1. At the sbt prompt, enter `run`.

-    sbt builds the project and prompts for a class to run.
+    sbt builds the project and runs Hello World

 The output should look _something_ like this (scroll all the way to the right to see the Actor output):